ChromaticHQ/drupalorg-slack/README.md

 1. Configure the required environment variables in `.env`:
     1. `SLACK_SIGNING_SECRET`: Navigate to the "Basic Information" tab and use the "Signing Secret".
-    1. `SLACK_BOT_TOKEN`: Navidate to the "Install App" tab and use the "Bot User OAuth Access Token" value.
+    1. `SLACK_BOT_TOKEN`: Navigate to the "Install App" tab and use the "Bot User OAuth Access Token" value.
     1. `DRUPAL_ORG_NODE_ID`: Your organization's node ID from Drupal.org.
 1. Configure the optional environment variables in `.env`.
 These values are